 A conversation with Professor Mat Upton, microbiologist

-In 2018, Denis cycled the length of the UK, from Land’s End to John O’Groats across 12 days, to raise money for the life-saving study undertaken at the University of Plymouth.
+(Incidentally, in 2018, Denis Wilkins cycled the length of the UK, from Land’s End to John O’Groats in 11.5 days, to raise money for Brain Tumour Research undertaken at the University of Plymouth)